adijoshi82812/TodoApp/README.md

 Step 3 : Open Shell and cd into backend. \
 Step 4 : Run backend server using python manage.py runserver command. \
 Step 5 : Now, Open Another Shell window and add CRA(Create-React-App) dependencies using npx create-react-app into frontend. \
-Step 6 : cd into frontend
+Step 6 : cd into frontend. \
 Step 7 : Run the frontend server using npm start command. \
 Step 8 : Open http://localhost:8000/ from your browser. \
-You will see some of my pre written tasks. \
+You will see some of my pre written tasks.

 **Note** : I Have deleted the css library, if you want the same output just add w3.css framework from https://www.w3schools.com/w3css/4/w3.css